Simon Collins: Early life

-He first became involved with music when he was five after his father purchased for him a Tama drum kit.
-Collins practised drumming by playing along with music albums in his parents' record collection as well as when accompanying his father while on tour with Genesis.
+Collins first became involved with music when he was five after his father purchased for him a Tama drum kit.
+He practised drumming by playing along with music albums in his parents' record collection as well as when accompanying his father while on tour with Genesis.
 Collins' experiences on tour allowed him to be mentored by his father and by the band's touring drummer, Chester Thompson.
 Though he had a percussion instructor when he was ten, Collins preferred drumming to artists such as Stewart Copeland, Gavin Harrison, and Keith Moon over his formal lessons in jazz drumming.
 Simon made his first onstage appearance alongside his father at the age of 12, performing drums on "Easy Lover."
 He also appeared onstage for a performance during the Seriously, Live!
 World Tour.

 In his early teens, Collins learned to play the piano and began to develop songwriting and singing skills.
 While he played drums in numerous hard rock bands beginning at age 14, Collins wanted to pursue singing, songwriting, and diversity in music styles, including pop, progressive rock, rock and roll, punk, grunge, and electronica.
 According to Collins, he did not wish to spend his life "drumming to other people's music."
 His early compositions were rejected by the heavier rock bands he played for because of their pop style.

 In his late teens, Collins worked part-time as a disc jockey in Vancouver's rave scene.
 His experiences in rave culture inspired a collaborative documentary project with his sister Joely called Summer Love.